Pink's theory of Hodge structures and the Hodge conjecture over function fields: Introduction

-\begin{definition}[{\cite[Definition~2.19]{DM82}}] A \emph{neutral Tannakian category $\mathscr{C}$ over a field $K$} consists of a rigid abelian $K$-linear tensor category $\mathscr{C}$ for which there exists an exact faithful $K$-linear tensor functor $\omega$ from $\mathscr{C}$ to the category $\KVec$ of finite dimensional $K$-vector spaces.
-Any such functor is called a \emph{neutral fiber functor for $\mathscr{C}$}. \end{definition}
+\item and for some non-zero $K$-algebra $L$ there is an exact faithful $K$-linear tensor functor $\omega$ from $\mathscr{C}$ to the category of finitely generated $L$-modules.
+Any such functor $\omega$ is called an \emph{$L$-rational fiber functor for $\mathscr{C}$}. \end{enumerate} A $K$-rational fiber functor for $\mathscr{C}$ is called \emph{neutral}.
+If $\mathscr{C}$ has a neutral fiber functor it is called a \emph{neutral Tannakian category over $K$}. \end{definition}

 \begin{remark} (a) According to \cite[\S\,1]{DM82} being a \emph{tensor category} means that there is a ``tensor product'' functor $\mathscr{C}\times\mathscr{C}\to\mathscr{C},\,(X,Y)\mapsto X\otimes Y$ which is associative and commutative, such that $\mathscr{C}$ has a \emph{unit object}.
 The latter is an object $\BOne\in\mathscr{C}$ together with an isomorphism $\BOne\isoto\BOne\otimes\BOne$ such that $\mathscr{C}\to\mathscr{C},\,X\mapsto\BOne\otimes X$ is an equivalence of categories.
 A unit object is unique up to unique isomorphism; see \cite[Proposition~1.3]{DM82}.
 One sets $X^{\otimes0}:=\BOne$ and $X^{\otimes n}:=X\otimes X^{\otimes n-1}$ for $n\in\BN_{>0}$.